epapiez/ThinkCPPRunestone/_sources/Chapter10/vector_of_random_numbers.rst

    3 6 7 5 3 5 6 2 9 1 2 7 0 9 3 6 0 6 2 6

 which is pretty random-looking.
-Your results may differ.
+Your results might be different.

 If these numbers are really random, we expect each digit to appear the same number of times—twice each.
 In fact, the number 6 appears five